python/devguide/langchanges.rst

 your proposed change (which helps communicate the usefulness of your change to others).
 For further guidance, see :ref:`suggesting-changes`.

 Your proposed change also needs to be *Pythonic*.
-While Guido is the only person who can truly classify something as Pythonic, you can read the `Zen of Python`_ for guidance.
+While only the Steering Council can truly classify something as Pythonic, you can read the `Zen of Python`_ for guidance.

 .. _Zen of Python: https://www.python.org/dev/peps/pep-0020/